 - Privately owned cars misbehaving on roads

-There could be other causes of bus accidents too, but all of them call for the same action from you – to call a attorney as soon as possible.
+There could be other causes of bus accidents, too, but all of them call for the same action from you – to call an experienced personal injury attorney as soon as possible.

 Regardless of what your case is like, you are entitled to receive the compensation for any damage done to you.
-Remember, big bus companies have big time lawyers.
-At Chalaki Law, we’re here to protect and fight for your rights.
+Remember, big bus companies have big-time lawyers.
+At Chalaki Law, P.C., we’re here to protect and fight for your rights.

-Whether you were involved in a bus accident or lost a loved one in a bus crash, we care to investigate and consult with you on your loss.
+Whether you were involved in a bus accident or lost a loved one in a bus crash, we can help.
+We will investigate and consult with you on your loss.
 We understand that no monetary compensation can adequately replace the loss of your loved ones, but the person who violated their contractual obligation to the safety of others on the road needs to pay for breach of their obligations.